XAMPPRocky/tokei/README.md

 ```

 #### Reading in stored formats
-Tokei can also take in the outputted formats added the previous results to it's
+Tokei can also take in the outputted formats added in the previous results to it's
 current run.
 Tokei can take either a path to a file, the format passed in as a
 value to the option, or from stdin.